hazaaAlmarzooqi/MyreadsV4_udacity/README.md

 - Search for books by title or author.
 - Move books between shelves.
 - The application saves your book data, so it persists even after a page refresh.
+- Notification has been add to improve the app.
+- The app will be automactically refreshed when the user return from search page.

 ---